-Adrian James Deller is originally from Leamington Spa, UK.
-He holds a PGCE in Primary (Specialised in Mathematics) from The University of Exeter and a Bachelor's Degree in Quantity Surveying (Hons) from Birmingham City University.
+Adrian Deller is originally from The Cotswolds, UK.
+He holds a PGCE in Primary (specialised in Mathematics) from The University of Exeter and a Bachelor's Degree in Quantity Surveying (Hons) from Birmingham City University.

 Prior to becoming a teacher, Adrian worked as a quantity surveyor for 10 years.
 He took a break to spend more time with his two daughters when he relocated with his family to Malaysia.
 It was during this time he became involved in running a toddler activity group and decided to become a teacher.
 He started his career in teaching at a junior school back home and then at an international school in the Bahamas prior to moving to Singapore.